Nicola Gaston: Academic career

-Gaston was born in England to New Zealand parents.

-Gaston is a Professor in the Department of Physics at the University of Auckland.
+Gaston obtained a PhD from Massey University under the supervision of Professor Peter Schwerdtfeger in 2005.
+She is today a Professor in the Department of Physics at the University of Auckland.
 She was previously a Senior Lecturer in the School of Chemical and Physical Sciences at Victoria University of Wellington.

-After being a Principal Investigator at the MacDiarmid Institute since 2010, she was appointed co-director in 2018.
+After being a Principal Investigator at the MacDiarmid Institute for Advanced Materials and Nanotechnology since 2010, she was appointed co-director in 2018.

 Her research interests include understanding how and why the properties of clusters of atoms, such as their melting points, depend on size and electronic structure.
 For example, adding an extra atom of gallium to a cluster can change its melting point by 100 Kelvins.

-She was awarded the CMMSE prize in 2016 for important contributions in the developments of Numerical Methods for Physics, Chemistry, Engineering and Economics.
+The anomalously high melting temperatures of gallium nanoparticles have been shown to be due to a lower entropy of the liquid state.

+Her work on structural self-organisation and pattern formation at the surface of and within low-temperature liquid metals has led to the discovery of structures such as snowflakes, made of zinc metal.

+Awards

+Gaston was awarded the CMMSE prize in 2016 for important contributions in the developments of numerical methods for physics, chemistry, engineering and economics.
+In 2023, she was awarded the Thomson Medal by the Royal Society Te Apārangi in recognition of her leadership in highlighting and addressing gender equity issues in the science sector, in supporting researchers to speak out for the public good, as well as for her work as co-director of the MacDiarmid Institute and as president of the New Zealand Association of Scientists.
+In 2023 Gaston was elected a Fellow of the Royal Society Te Apārangi for her work on low-temperature liquid metals.